suragch/learndart.dev/source/server/deploy-dart-server-to-vps/index.md

 CMD ["/app/bin/server"]
 ```

 The comments in the file tell you what each step is doing.
-The main thing to note is that the Dockerfile tells Docker how to build the image.
+The main thing to understand is that the `Dockerfile` tells how to build a Docker image.

+> **Note**: When learning Docker, you'll see the terms "image" and "container" a lot.
+Sometimes the difference can be confusing.
+You can think of an image like a Dart class and the container as an instance of that class.
+The image is a template for creating containers and the container is what actually runs on your system.
+[This article](https://circleci.com/blog/docker-image-vs-container/) is pretty good if you want a more in-depth explanation.

+#### Building a Docker image

+Now that you've installed Docker on your local machine, make sure Docker is running.

-From within your `my_app_server` project, run the following command to build the Docker image:
+Then, from within your `my_app_server` project, run the following terminal command to build the Docker image:

 ```
 docker build . -t myapp:v1.0.0